 The repertoire of Paul Randolph pretty much illustrates what the man is about.
 A Traveller from his earliest days.
 Born in Philadelphia, PA, following his parents to Brazil where he learnt to play guitar and eventually another language (Portuguese).
 As many episodes in his life which explain the versatility of his music.
 Ranging from (Electronic) Jazz to Funk, Soul and House.
-Not to mention his relocation in Detroit, MI, ages ago, where he came to meet and collaborate with countless luminaries from ‘Mad’ Mike Banks to Carl Craig, Moodymann and Kevin Saunderson.
-And, more recently Kathy Kosins.
+Not to mention his relocation in Detroit, MI, ages ago, where he came to meet and collaboratewith countless luminaries from ‘Mad’ Mike Banks to Carl Craig, Moodymann and Kevin Saunderson.
+Then, more recently Kathy Kosins.
 Before embracing the whole world while jamming along with Jazzanova, Boddhi Satva or Ralf GUM.

 A singer, but also a bass player and a songwriter, Paul Randolph stands among the most complete artists of his generation, along with Peven Everett and Omar.
 With a presence somehow locating him at the crossroad between Lenny Kravitz, Prince and Romanthony…